Bash (Unix shell): Signals

 The most commonly used signals can be viewed with kill -L | head -n 4.

 Each IPC signal is associated with a signal number, but exit codes and signal codes are two different things.

 While sending a process an IPC signal of 9 (a "KILL" signal) will almost certainly terminate the process immediately, it will most likely not result in the process returning an exit code of 9.

 By default in Bash, builtin kill sends a TERM ("terminate") signal.

 It's common for commandline utilities to respond to a SIGTERM by shutting down and exiting cleanly.

 (TERM and SIGTERM are the same, the SIG- prefix to all signal names can be omitted.)

-The Ctrl-c keypress sequence in Bash sends a SIGINT, interrupt signal, to the foreground process.
+The sequence in Bash sends a SIGINT, interrupt signal, to the foreground process.

-The Ctrl-z keypress sequence sends the SIGSTOP, stop signal.
+The sequence sends the SIGSTOP, stop signal.
+(Note: "Stop, usually Ctrl + z.")

 When a process receives a SIGKILL, the process terminates immediately and messily.

 It is recommended to use SIGKILL only as a last resort.

 The SIGKILL signal cannot be blocked or handled.

 Processes can "catch" and "handle" IPC signals they receive.

 A user can use the kill builtin to "send" an IPC signal to another process.

 That target process can set up a mechanism, some plan beforehand, for how to repsond whenever any particular signal might be received, or "caught."

 The way a target program responds is referred to as how the program "handles" receiving the signal.

 In the man pages one can see how some system commands will print out certain information to the terminal when they receive a SIGHUP: for example, the dd command.

 When bash is interactive, in the absence of any traps, it ignores SIGTERM (so that kill 0 does not kill an interactive shell), and catches and handles SIGINT (so that the wait builtin is interruptible).
 When bash receives SIGINT, it breaks out of any executing loops.
 In all cases, bash ignores SIGQUIT.
 If job control is in effect, bash ignores SIGTTIN, SIGTTOU, and SIGTSTP.